The Sources of Extreme Ultraviolet and Soft X-ray Backgrounds: Conclusions

 Future observations and theoretical work has the potential to further constrain emission process that contribute sizably to the EUV and soft X-ray backgrounds.
 With a factor of $2-3$ improved sensitivity, diffuse soft X-ray background measurements would reach most of our model space for hot halo emission.
 In analogy to the $\gamma$-ray, where angular anisotropy analyses have constrained the blazar, millisecond pulsar, and galactic contributions \citep{2012PhRvD..85h3007A}, a future soft X-ray space telescope could measure the angular anisotropy to constrain source models: Low redshift clusters and groups are rare and have large arc-minute extents, whereas (abundant) galactic sources will contribute a smoother signal in angle.
 Finally, future CGM observations and modeling has the potential to better constrain the density and thermal structure of this medium and, hence, its cooling emissions.

 This work was supported by NSF award AST 1614439, by NASA through the Space Telescope Science Institute awards HST-AR-14307 and HST-AR-14575, and by the Alfred P. Sloan foundation.
-MM thanks the Institute for Advanced Study visiting faculty program and the John Bahcall fellowship for support.
+We thank the referee for useful comments and suggestions.
+PRUS thanks Nell Byler for helpful discussion and MM thanks the Institute for Advanced Study visiting faculty program and the John Bahcall fellowship for support.